Rationality problem for algebraic tori: Introduction

-The first main result of this paper is a birational classification of the algebraic $k$-tori of dimension $4$.
-There are $710$ $\bZ$-classes forming $227$ $\bQ$-classes which are classified into $33$ crystal systems in $\GL(4,\bZ)$. \begin{theorem}[Birational classification of the algebraic $k$-tori of dimension $4$] Let $L/k$ be a Galois extension and $G\simeq {\rm Gal}(L/k)$ be a finite subgroup of $\GL(4,\bZ)$ which acts on $L(x_1,x_2,x_3,x_4)$ via $(\ref{acts})$. \\ {\rm (i)} $L(x_1,x_2,x_3,x_4)^G$ is stably $k$-rational if and only if $G$ is conjugate to one of the $487$ groups which are not in {\rm Tables} $2$, $3$ and $4$.\\ {\rm (ii)} $L(x_1,x_2,x_3,x_4)^G$ is not stably but retract $k$-rational if and only if $G$ is conjugate to one of the $7$ groups which are given as in {\rm Table} $2$.\\ {\rm (iii)} $L(x_1,x_2,x_3,x_4)^G$ is not retract $k$-rational if and only if $G$ is conjugate to one of the $216$ groups which are given as in {\rm Tables} $3$ and $4$. \end{theorem} More detailed information of a birational classification of algebraic $k$-tori of dimension $4$ is given as in Table $7$.
+Let $F_{20}\simeq C_5\rtimes C_4$ be the Frobenius group of order $20$. \begin{theorem}[ Stably rational classification of algebraic $k$-tori of dimension $4$] Let $L/k$ be a Galois extension and $G\simeq {\rm Gal}(L/k)$ be a finite subgroup of $\GL(4,\bZ)$ which acts on $L(x_1,x_2,x_3,x_4)$ via $(\ref{acts})$. \\ {\rm (i)} $L(x_1,x_2,x_3,x_4)^G$ is stably $k$-rational if and only if $G$ is conjugate to one of the $487$ groups which are not in {\rm Tables} $2$, $3$ and $4$.\\ {\rm (ii)} $L(x_1,x_2,x_3,x_4)^G$ is not stably but retract $k$-rational if and only if $G$ is conjugate to one of the $7$ groups which are given as in {\rm Table} $2$.\\ {\rm (iii)} $L(x_1,x_2,x_3,x_4)^G$ is not retract $k$-rational if and only if $G$ is conjugate to one of the $216$ groups which are given as in {\rm Tables} $3$ and $4$. \end{theorem} More detailed information of the stably rational classification of algebraic $k$-tori of dimension $4$ is given as in Table $7$.
 In Table $7$, $\#$ on the second column stands for the number of $\bZ$-classes in each $\bQ$-classes, and the list $[s,r,u]$ stands for the number $s$ (resp. $r$, $u$) of $\bZ$-classes whose invariant field $L(M)^G$ is stably $k$-rational (resp. not stably but retract $k$-rational, not retract $k$-rational) in each $\bQ$-classes $(4,i,j)$.
-For example, $[11,0,2]$ in the GAP code $(4,5,1)$ in Table $7$ means that the $1$st $\bQ$-class of the $5$th crystal system of dimension $4$ consists of $13$ $\bZ$-classes and $L(M)^G$ is $k$-stably rational for $11$ $\bZ$-classes of them, and is not retract $k$-rational for $2$ $\bZ$-classes.
+For example, $[11,0,2]$ in the GAP ID $(4,5,1)$ in Table $7$ means that the $1$st $\bQ$-class of the $5$th crystal system of dimension $4$ consists of $13$ $\bZ$-classes and $L(M)^G$ is $k$-stably rational for $11$ $\bZ$-classes of them, and is not retract $k$-rational for $2$ $\bZ$-classes.